 Make Apple TV Remote Act Like Other Apps

 OK, it's already an app and technically always was since it's had its own .app file in iOS's hidden application list, just like Code Scanner and Print Center.
-What's different is that Apple finally assigned a URL scheme to Apple TV Remote.
+What's different is that Apple finally assigned a Shortcuts action and URL scheme to Apple TV Remote.

-If you don't know what a URL scheme is, think of a regular webpage URL or a link on a webpage to email somebody via your default email app.
+The action is available in the Shortcuts app, and it's literally the only thing you need to build an Apple TV Remote opener.
+As for the URL scheme, if you don't know what that is, think of a regular webpage URL or a link on a webpage to email somebody via your default email app.
 The http:// or https:// start of a webpage URL indicates a web resource using Hypertext Transfer Protocol or Hypertext Transfer Protocol Secure, while mailto:// indicates a hyperlinked email address you can click or tap on to start a draft in your email client.

 Apple gives many of its own apps URL schemes, such as Calculator (calc://), Camera (camera://), FaceTime (facetime://), Find My (findmy://), Fitness (fitnessapp://), Music (music://), and News (applenews://).
 And with iOS 16.0 and later, Apple supports tvremote:// for Apple TV Remote.